manuelkuss/Application-Project-U-Antwerp/docs/backend.md

 - lightweight disk-based database
 - Suitable for prototype applications (that may be changed to other databases).

+## Data processing

+The data processing logic is placed in `backend/api/utils/dataProcessing.py`.
+The api functionality accessed these function to preprocess or retrieve data.

+The data processing function for the coding task (merge data files, annotations, and preparing objects for visualizations) is:
+- `data_processing_for_coding_task`

 ## Testing

 In backend folder run: